Rare Disease Day

 Rare Disease Day History

-Top Tweets for Rare Disease Day -
+Top facts about Rare Disease Day

 • Rare diseases and disorders are usually treated with orphan drugs.
 Orphan drugs are medicinal products intended for use in cases of serious rare diseases or disorders.
 They are called orphan because the pharmaceutical industry has little interest in developing products for a small number of patients.
 As such, it is up to governments and rare disease organisations to advocate for the development and production of rare treatments.

-Copyright 2002-2023 © Sapro Systems LLC • About Privacy Policy License Terms Corrections & Suggestions
+Copyright 2002-2024 © Sapro Systems LLC • About Privacy Policy License Terms Corrections & Suggestions

 spacer